-your computer and the VPN provider located in another country.
-Once a VPN can use it to access web pages, e-mail, traffic from being intercepted locally, but your VPN provider can keep logs of your traffic (websites you access, and when you access them) or even provide Often governments will enforce a third party with the ability to snoop directly on your web browsing.
+AVirtual Private Network (VPN) encrypts and sends all Internet data between your computer and the VPN provider located in another country.
+Once a VPN service is correctly configured, you can use it to access web pages, e-mail, instant messaging, VoIP and any other Internet service.
+A VPN protects your traffic from being intercepted locally, but your VPN provider can keep logs of your traffic (websites you access, and when you access them) or even provide a third party with the ability to snoop directly on your web browsing.